japila-books/apache-spark-internals/docs/shuffle/ExternalSorter.md

 stop is used when:

-* BlockStoreShuffleReader is requested to xref:shuffle:BlockStoreShuffleReader.adoc#read[read records] (with sort ordering defined)
+* BlockStoreShuffleReader is requested to shuffle:BlockStoreShuffleReader.md#read[read records] (with sort ordering defined)

-* SortShuffleWriter is requested to xref:shuffle:SortShuffleWriter.adoc#stop[stop]
+* SortShuffleWriter is requested to shuffle:SortShuffleWriter.md#stop[stop]

 == [[spill]] Spilling Data to Disk